 This is as simple as it gets for box projection.

-The first operation is a toggle between box and flat image texture projection.
+The first operation is a toggle between box and flat image texture projection for all selected image textures at once.
 When toggled to box project the blend value is set to 0.2.
-This is just to speed up the process of toggling multiple image textures to box project at once.
-IT helps if you have PBR materials with hoards of different texture maps.
+It speeds up the switch significantly when using multiple texture maps.

-Select the image texture nodes in your node tree that you would like to toggle.
-Hit alt+q or hit space and type “boxtoggle” and hit enter to use this function.
+TO use it, select the image texture nodes in your node tree that you would like to toggle.
+Hit Alt+Q or hit space, or F3 to bring up search, then type “boxtoggle” and hit enter to use this function.

-Ok, now for the tricky rotation stuff.
-This will give us some control, but not full control.
 The second operation will rotate the image texture that is set for any selected image texture nodes.
-Use it with alt+w or search for “rotateimage”.
-How does it do that, well it looks for an existing rotated image or makes one.
+Use it with Alt+W or search for “rotateimage”.

-Now the rotated version will definetly exist and the next time you run the operation Blender will just toggle between the rotated and non rotated version of the image.
+Now the rotated version will be there and the next time you run the operation Blender will toggle between the rotated and non-rotated image.

 This gets us some more control.
 We get to rotate all projections by 90 degrees at the same time.
 But we still can’t rotate every projection angle individually.

-In case I am still not happy with the mapping. maybe I need different rotation and scaling independent of the projection angle for instance.
-Then I will go back and walk through the appropriate UV Mapping workflow.
+In case I am still not happy with the mapping. or instance I may need a different rotation or scaling independent of the projection angle for instance.
+Then fall back on a UV Mapping workflow.

-I hope you found this useful and I would like to encourage you to share this on your social media channels as well as commenting if you have any questions or feedback. it really helps out a lot.
-It motivates me and also helps others.
+I hope you found this useful and I would like to encourage you to share this on your social media channels as well as commenting if you have any questions or feedback.
+It really helps a lot.

 Thanks for your time